LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/11-faqs.md

 3. Click on “Synthetics Canaries” in the sidebar (under “Application Monitoring”);
 4. This will list all of the canaries and their statuses;

-To see more information about canaries and how to set them up, visit the relevant page [here](/uptime_monitoring).
+To see more information about canaries and how to set them up, visit the relevant page [here](../DevOps practices/Monitoring/uptime_monitoring).

 ## Where do I find my token to use to authenticate access to APIs?:

 1. Visit the [Hackney Authentication Service](https://auth.hackney.gov.uk/auth?redirect_uri=https://auth.hackney.gov.uk/auth/check_token) website to check your Hackney JWT token.
 You may need to log in during this;
 2. Inspect your cookies to find the `hackneyToken` cookie.
 This will depend on your browser.
 See [here](https://cookie-script.com/documentation/how-to-check-cookies-on-chrome-and-firefox) for instructions on how to find cookies on Google Chrome or Firefox;
 3. Add this token value to the `Authorization` header in all API requests.
 This will allow you to authenticate access to Hackney APIs;

-_Please note that while you may be authenticated, you may not be authorised to use every API.
-To be allowed access to an API, you need to be added to a google group for that API.
-Please visit [this page](/lambda_authoriser) to see more information about our custom Lambda Authoriser._

 ## How do I find the authentication process used for an API?: